“Pratt”ling about coastal groundwater

 Funding: NSF EAR 2012484

-Data from across the Delmarva Peninsula, USA show that mild droughts cause a reversal in hydraulic gradients, causing shallow saline groundwater to push inland from coastal wetlands to uplands.
+Data from across the Delmarva Peninsula, USA show that mild droughts drive a reversal in hydraulic gradients and cause shallow saline groundwater to push inland from coastal wetlands to uplands.
 Drought-induced salinization on seasonal timescales may be more detrimental to freshwater ecosystems than the slow creep of sea level rise or overwash from episodic storm surges.
-Droughts are a new, terrestrial driver of ecosystem shifts that could become increasingly significant with climate
+Droughts are an underrepresented driver of coastal ecosystem shifts that could become increasingly significant with climate change.

 Manuscript: https://doi.org/10.1029/2025GL116251